 From 9 years old, John was re-creating (and sometimes re-designing) the logos of all the teams in the NHL and creating construction-paper books of them all, ordering them by what team he liked best to least.
 Growing up in BC, Canada, the Canucks were always (and still are) at the top of the list.
 He was studying, thinking about and looking at hockey logos and designs since a young age.

-From the early days of always having a crayon, pencil or one of those snazzy scented markers in hand to heading off to college to pursue a degree in Graphic Design, Ally’s passion and career path have always been rooted in creativity.
-Possibly the only thing matching her love for art and design however, is her love for sports, having grown up as a skier, tennis, field hockey and lacrosse player and an avid fan of all Boston teams.
+From the early days of always having a crayon, pencil or one of those snazzy scented markers in hand, to heading off to college to pursue a degree in Graphic Design, Ally’s passions and career path have always been rooted in creativity.
+Possibly the only thing matching her love for art and design however, is her love for sports, having grown up as a skier, tennis, field hockey and lacrosse player, and an avid fan of all Boston teams.

-Whether she was redrawing Sugarloaf trail maps from memory, brainstorming ideas for the paint job on her field hockey goalie helmet, or creating elaborate signs for college hockey games (go Huskies!), she was always subconsciously merging two things she loved into some kind of hybrid hobby of its own.
+Whether she was brainstorming ideas for the paint job on her field hockey goalie helmet or creating elaborate signs for college hockey games (go Huskies!), she was always subconsciously merging two things she loved into some kind of hybrid hobby of its own.